 After a period of time, the signal level of the transducer signal may deteriorate.
 This is usually due to the growth of algae or buildup of mineral deposits on the face of the transducer.
 The rate at which foreign matter builds up on a transducer face varies, depending on the ambient water conditions.
 Under normal water conditions, Accusonic recommends that transducer signals be checked for deterioration monthly at first, and then annually.
 Under severe conditions, more frequent testing may be appropriate.
 The simplest method is to monitor the AGC values for each path.
-See path variables Forward gain (7-39) and Reverse gain (page 7-40) in Chapter 7.
+See path variables Gain on page 7-11 in Chapter 7.

 In many cases, signal deterioration may be caused by loose, wet, frayed, or worn transducer cables or connections.
 When signal deterioration is observed or suspected, be sure to check the wiring before assuming that foreign matter has built up on the transducer face or that there is trouble with the transducer itself.
-Consult the procedures given in Transducer and Cabling Checkout in Chapter 4 on 4-5. to check out the transducer wiring and external junctions.
+Consult the procedures given in Transducer and Cabling Checkout on page 4-4 in Chapter 4 on 4-5 to test and prove out the transducer wiring and external junctions.
 If signal strength drops below acceptable levels, the appropriate action to be taken depends on the type of the transducer.